RHInception/re-docs/setup.rst

 * Create a database called "re"
 * Create a user for RE-CORE on database "re"
 * Create a user for RE-REST on database "re"
-* Import the initial data for the database via something
+* Import the initial data for the database via MongoDB Command Line Tools or one of the `many MongoDB UI Tools <http://mongodb-tools.com/>`

 .. todo::
    Provide a link to the initial database import